‘Pretty Little Liars’ Series Finale Recap: A.D.’s Identity Is Finally Revealed

 All was revealed, as the ultimate endgame came to light during the June 27 series finale of ‘Pretty Little Liars’.
 Think you know who A.D. is?
 Read our recap, here!

-Mona came face-to-face with A.D in the first five minutes of the series finale of Pretty Little Liars.
-Sadly, we had to wait a bit longer before seeing the same face because just seconds later, the episode flashed one year forward to where Ezra and Aria were on a movie set talking about their book’s upcoming big screen adaptation.
+Mona came face-to-face with A.D. (or someone we thought was A.D.) in the first five minutes of the series finale of Pretty Little Liars.
+Sadly, we had to wait a bit longer before learning A.D.’s identity because just seconds later, the episode flashed one year forward to where Ezra and Aria were on a movie set talking about their book’s upcoming big screen adaptation.

 OMG!
 Emily and Alison had twins — Lily and Grace!
 And Emily’s mom secretly met with Alison about some sort of future plan.
 It seemed sketchy to us, but it turned out to be something great.
 In fact, Alison was just getting Emily’s grandmother’s ring so she could propose to her!